Zynga names former Best Buy executive chief financial officer

-SAN FRANCISCO (Reuters) - Zynga Inc appointed former Best Buy executive David Lee its chief financial officer as Zynga continued reshuffling its ranks to try to return the “Farmville” creator to growth.
+SAN FRANCISCO, April 10 (Reuters) - Zynga Inc has appointed former Best Buy executive David Lee its chief financial officer as Zynga continues reshuffling its ranks to try to return the “Farmville” creator to growth.

-Lee, 42, will step into the role on April 14 and replace current Chief Financial Officer Mark Vranesh, who has decided to leave the company, the games publisher said in a regulator filing late last week.
+Lee, 42, will step into the role on April 14 and replace current Chief Financial Officer Mark Vranesh who has decided to leave the company, the games publisher said in a statement.

 Zynga has sought to revive its business by overhauling top management, trimming staff and introducing titles that can be played on smartphones and tablets.